-- Dollar Amount: Some states allow the acceptance of gifts valued at a nominal amount such as \$25.00 or less with an aggregate total. - Louisiana does not. - Promotional items having no resale value. - Gifts accepted on behalf of the state that become state property. - Flowers or a donation in connection with death if the value does not exceed \$100.
+- Teacher Exception - Complimentary Admission for the benefit of an educational institution. - Promotional items having no resale value. - Gifts accepted on behalf of the state that become state property. - Flowers or a donation in connection with death if the value does not exceed \$100.